Version 8.4 - Effective 17th May 2019

 3.8 The Customer is expressly prohibited from allowing anyone under the age of 16 to use the Services.

-4.6 Fees remain fixed for the Initial Term of the Agreement.
-After the Initial Term, the Company may on each subsequent anniversary of the Effective Date, increase the Fees by no more than 4% above the UK Retail Price Index.
+4.7 The Company may on each subsequent anniversary of the Effective Date, increase the Fees by no more than 5%.

 5.1 The Company warrants and represents to the Customer that: (i) it has the right to license the Services; (ii) the Services will operate to provide the facilities and functions implemented by the Company; (iii) use of the Services will not infringe the rights of any third party (including but not limited to Intellectual Property Rights in any jurisdiction); and (iv) the Services shall be provided with reasonable skill and care and performed in a professional manner.
 The foregoing warranties shall not cover deficiencies or damages relating to: (a) any third party components not furnished by the Company; or (b) any third party provided connectivity necessary for the provision or use of the Services.
 In the event of a breach by the Company of its warranties, the Company shall have no liability or obligations to the Customer other than to reimburse the Fees for the Services.
 No warranty is made regarding the results of usage of the Services or that the functionality of the Services will meet the requirements of the Customer or that the Services will operate uninterrupted or error free.